 Doesn't grind oily beans well

 The 10-cup thermal carafe keeps your coffee warm throughout the day to cut down on waste.
 You can brew the maximum amount of coffee in just under 10 minutes.
 The clock/timer feature lets you set up everything the night before so you can wake up to a fresh pot of coffee.
-The charcoal water filtration system is also a unique selling point; it can remove up to 82% of chlorine and impurities from tap water, which most people use to make their daily batch.
+The charcoal water filtration system is also a unique selling point; it can remove chlorine and impurities from tap water, which most people use to make their daily batch.